Air Education and Training Command: Basic military training and technical training

-Second Air Force (2 AF), with headquarters at Keesler AFB, Mississippi, is responsible for conducting basic military and technical training for Air Force enlisted members and technical training for non-flying missile launch officers, as well as support officers.
-The first stop for all Regular Air Force, Air National Guard and Air Force Reserve Command enlisted personnel is Basic Military Training (BMT) at Lackland AFB, Texas.
-More than 36,000 new airmen complete this recently lengthened eight-and-a-half-week program each year.
+Second Air Force (2 AF), with headquarters at Keesler AFB, Mississippi, is responsible for conducting basic military and technical training for Air and Space Force enlisted members and technical training for non-flying missile launch officers, as well as support officers.
+The first stop for all Regular Air Force, Air National Guard and Air Force Reserve Command, as well as Space Force enlisted personnel is Basic Military Training (BMT) at Lackland AFB, Texas.
+More than 36,000 new Airmen and Guardians complete this recently lengthened eight-and-a-half-week program each year.

-After completing BMT, airmen begin technical training in their career field specialties, primarily at five installations: Goodfellow AFB, Lackland AFB, and Sheppard AFB in Texas; Keesler AFB, Mississippi; and Vandenberg SFB, California.
+After completing BMT, Airmen and Guardians begin technical training in their career field specialties, primarily at five installations: Goodfellow AFB, Lackland AFB, and Sheppard AFB in Texas; Keesler AFB, Mississippi; and Vandenberg SFB, California.
 There are also several cross-service schools such as Defense Language Institute in Monterey, California and the U.S. Army CCBRN School at Fort Leonard Wood, Missouri that select USAF enlisted personnel will also attend.
 A recently established technical training institute at Fort Sam Houston, Texas, also conducts training in several medical career fields.
 Each base is responsible for a specific portion of formal technical training airmen require to accomplish the Air Force mission.
 Instructors conduct technical training in specialties such as aircraft maintenance, electronic principles, air transportation, civil engineering, medical services, computer systems, security forces, air traffic control, personnel, intelligence, fire fighting, weather forecasting and space and missile operations.

 Commissioned officers not assigned to flight training as prospective pilots, combat systems officers or air battle managers attend technical training courses for similar career fields at the same locations.

 2 AF also conducts specialized training for military working dogs and dog handlers at Lackland AFB, Texas, for the entire Department of Defense and the Federal Aviation Administration.
 Additionally, the Inter-American Air Forces Academy at Lackland AFB hosts more than 160 courses in aviation specialties, taught in Spanish, to students from 19 Western hemisphere countries.